bhuvneshuchiha/go_with_me/todo_app/tasks.md

 2-  When asked to fetch the todos, return the file content associated with their
     names.
 3-  Add id inside todos.
 Will help in update and remove a particular todo.

+# Points remaining --- V2
+1-  Prompt should start if the user wants to add todo, remove or update the todo.
+2-  IDs are not being stored correctly.
+3-  Issues in removing the todos.
+4-  Too many messages in the console.